-To find out more about the different types of access you have to the Dartmoor countryside including backpacking camping areas, campsites, camping barns, youth hostels and bunk houses, view the Camping Code of Conduct or the Where to camp on Dartmoor map.
+To find out more about the different types of access you have to the Dartmoor countryside including backpacking camping areas, campsites, camping barns, youth hostels and bunk houses view Where to camp on Dartmoor map.
 This also contains useful information about camping within the military ranges and emergency information.

 To find out where you cannot camp view schedule 2 of the byelaws.